curv3d/curv/docs/shapes/Distance_Field_Operations.rst

   and we linearly interpolate between the two SDFs while extruding.
   Similar to Autocad ``loft``.

+  `loft` works well if you loft between two roughly symmetrical shapes that cover the origin and are centred on the origin.
+  When you deviate from that, the behaviour becomes unintuitive.

   TODO: bad distance field.

 Future Work: high quality morph operations